manas15/game-theory-with-ai/README.md

 ### Main Components

+- **Simulation Flow:**
+  - The main agent is always "Claude" (using the Anthropic API), and plays a match against each classic strategy agent in the population.
+For each round, the full match history is sent to Claude, which returns its move and a short reasoning.

 - **Agent & Strategy Classes:**
   Each agent is assigned a strategy.
 Strategies determine how agents play each round based on history.
-All moves are now represented as the full strings "TRUST" and "CHEAT" for maximum clarity.
+All moves are represented as the full strings "TRUST" and "CHEAT" for maximum clarity.

 - **Game Logic:**
-  - `play_match_record`: Plays a match between two agents, records every round (moves and payoffs).
-  - `run_tournament_record`: Runs all possible matches for the current population, storing all match/round data for animation.
+  - For each match, the main simulation loop uses `generate_claude_prompt` and `call_claude` to get the main agent's move and reasoning for each round.
+  - Classic strategy agents use their respective algorithms to decide moves.

 - **Payoff Matrix:**
-  - The payoff matrix is now:
+  - The payoff matrix is:
-    - Both TRUST: Agent +1, Opponent +1
+    - Both TRUST: Agent +2, Opponent +2
     - Both CHEAT: Agent 0, Opponent 0
     - Agent TRUST, Opponent CHEAT: Agent -1, Opponent +3
     - Agent CHEAT, Opponent TRUST: Agent +3, Opponent -1